Early Years Foundation Stage at Eltham Church of England Primary School

 The acquisition of phonics is a key focus in EYFS – children are taught to read systematically by using synthetic phonics and are able to choose books that match their phonics knowledge to take home and practice the reading skills.
-We provide information to parents about how to help their children read – please see link at the bottom of this page for a copy of the PowerPoint Presentation.
+In EYFS we use the Essential Letters and Sounds programme.
 Children use their phonics skills confidently in developing their reading and writing skills.
-Teachers provide parents with ‘phonics packs’ so that they can support their children at home.
-Please see the schools Phonics section for a short video on how to articulate the phonemes and for our phonics policy.
+Teachers provide parents with phonics mats so that they can support their children at home.
+Please click here to go to the Literacy page for information about phonics and for a short video on how to articulate the phonemes.

 Children in the Nursery are supported to engage in Phase One of Letters and Sounds and the staff realise the importance of this phase and the impact on future listening and reading skills.

-Parents contribute to pupils’ learning through home– school books, challenges are provided for children to do at home which link to current topics in school.
+Parents contribute to pupils’ learning through online reading platform, parent workshops and trips.
 Parents also contribute through Tapestry, the online platform, demonstrating that we are all instrumental in ensuring that our children’s development is outstanding.
-Please see link at bottom of the page for recent ‘Weekly Challenges’.

 The environment in the EYFS provides available resources to meet the children’s learning needs and promote the Characteristics of Effective Learning and opportunities to give time and focus to a chosen task.
 The children have access to an excellent balance of child initiated, adult initiated and adult led activities.
 The children are encouraged to be independent and settle quickly into the routines of school.